dilushamadushan/TeamZero_TECMIS/README.md

 ### Mark

-The `Mark` table stores marks of the all os student .
+The `Mark` table stores marks of the all student .

 | Field         | Type       | Null | Key | Default |
 |---------------|------------|------|-----|---------|